By TIM FAULKNER/ecoRI News staff

 “The problem was with Invenergy, who had a lack of information when they put this plan together,” Charlestown town administrator Mark Stankiewicz told ecoRI News.

 Stankiewicz learned of the terminated water deal after reading a media report online.
-He said the agreement isn’t likely officially terminated until the state Energy Facilities Siting Board (EFSB) accepts the letters from Invenergy and the Narragansett Indian Tribe.
+He said the agreement isn’t likely officially terminated until the state Energy Facility Siting Board (EFSB) accepts the letters from Invenergy and the Narragansett Indian Tribe.
 Charlestown was granted intervenor status in the application vetting process in October.

 "We have to withhold judgement until the EFSB says what they are going to do," Stankiewicz said.